-Here’s an example of a profitable Bing Ads campaign:
+Here’s how a profitable Bing Ads affiliate marketing campaign should look:

 If you get 50 people who click an ad you set up on Bing and pay $0.10 for each click, then you will have spent $5 total, but if you make 1 sale which pays you $50, then your profit is $45.